coldtype/coldtype/docs/tutorials/text.rst

 Text
 ====

-To run any of these examples, you'll want to save a bit of code in a python file, with any name, e.g. ``text.py``, and then run that file by navigating to it on the command line and constructing a call like, ``coldtype shape.py``
+To run any of these examples, you'll want to save a bit of code in a python file, with any name, e.g. ``text.py``, and then run that file by navigating to it on the command line and constructing a call like, ``coldtype text.py``

 Before we begin, let’s run some code needed to setup all the examples below.
-(If you’re copying just the code from one block below, you'll need to also copy this code and put it at the top of your source file.)
+(If you’re copying just the code from one of the blocks below, you'll need to also copy this code and put it at the top of your source file.)

 .. code:: python

     from coldtype import *

-    co = Font.Cacheable("assets/ColdtypeObviously-VF.ttf")
+    co = Font.ColdtypeObviously()
-    # also available via shortcut as Font.ColdtypeObviously()

 Basic Text
 ----------